mayrf/pkasolver/README.md

 ### Installing

+1) Download this repo
-1) Install all dependencies in your python environment. (yaml file in devtools/conda-envs/test_env.yml)
+2) Install all dependencies in your python environment. (yaml file is located in devtools/conda-envs/test_env.yml) (Note that the dependencies may take a long time to download)
-2) Download this repo
 3) `cd` into the repo
+4) run `conda activate pkasolver` to activate conda environment
-3) Install the package by using the terminal command `python setup.py install`
+5) Install the pkasolver package by using the terminal command `python setup.py install`

 ## Usage

 The `notebooks` directory contains jupyter notebooks that demonstrate the usage of the pkasolver api for predicting pka values for single or multiple molecules.
+The model used in the api is included with the package files.
-In the `scripts` folder there are a number python scripts to prepare data, train models and benchmark their performance.
+To generate your own models, see the `scripts` folder which contains a number of python scripts to prepare data, train models and benchmark their performance.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-It uses pyTorch and pyTorch geometrics for handling NN-models and sklearn to deploy other machine learning models that serve as baselines.  for  is inspired by the works of Baltruschat et. al. and

-developed in the course of the master tesis of Fritz Mayr at the

-toolset for predicting the pka values of small molecules

 ### Copyright